Strategic Decarb 101

 Course 2

-SDP: Financial Analysis and Finding the Business Case (1.5 AIA LU)
+SDP: Building the Business Case for Better Decarbonization (1.5 AIA LU)

 The second course will focus on the finance and asset planning components of strategic decarbonization.
 Participants will learn how to evaluate and align technical solutions with economic realities and long-term asset strategies to inform decision-making.
 This course will also provide guidance on crafting compelling business case narratives that build stakeholder support and unlock investment for retrofits.
 By the end of the training, participants will be equipped to develop persuasive business cases that advance building decarbonization projects.